nikiimisal/3-tier_Architecture_Related/VPC_peering.md

 • Perform these exact steps on the second EC2 instance to ensure proper bidirectional routing between the peered VPCs.

-7. So now, run this command and is the output visible? then here will you go your vpc peering succefull..
+<h2>7.
+So now, run this command and is the output visible? then here will you go your vpc peering succefull..</h2>

        curl http://dusrya-server-chi-PVT-ip/nikhil.html